 Approved requests

-If your request for an amendment to your record of landing or confirmation of permanent residence is approved, you will receive a verification of status document that will show the amendment that was recorded in the system.
-Please present the VoS document with your original record of landing (IMM 1000) or confirmation of permanent residence when you are asked to present your entry documents.
+If your request for an amendment to your record of landing, confirmation of permanent residence, protected person document or other eligible document is approved, you will receive a Verification of Status document that will show the amendment that was recorded in the system.
+Please present the VoS document with your original RoL, CoPR, protected person document or other eligible document when you are asked to present your entry documents.

 Refused request